hidekuma/docker-nginx-uwsgi-flask/README.md

 ```bash
 $ docker-compose up -d
 ```
 So you can see the directory ('socket').
-Docker make socker directory if doker run
+Docker make socker directory if docker run.
+And you can change socket`s directory path if you want.(volume config)

 ## Stop webserver
 ```bash